cloudmesh/cloudmesh-mpi/doc/chapters/slurm/tutorial/index.md

 terminal.
 You can also change the number after `--nodes=` accordingly if you have more than or less than 3 workers.

+TODO: use a wget command, in reality the exampel shoudl be in a directory and we can just cd to it.
+This way de do not have to explain nano.

 ```bash
 #!/bin/sh
 #SBATCH -p mycluster